IOC assures teams that Beijing Winter Olympics will take place - ExBulletin

 Stckli acknowledged on Wednesday that there are likely to be disappointments for athletes who end up being unable to compete.

-Beijing organizers and IOC create health security bubble for Olympics withstricter tests and travel limitsand movement than at the Tokyo Games last year.
+Beijing organizers and the IOC are creating a health security bubble for the Olympics with stricter tests and travel and travel limits than those imposed at the Tokyo Games last year.

 The rules include a 21-day quarantine for athletes, officials and workers not fully vaccinated, daily testing even for those vaccinated, and keeping local staff in the bubble.